つまずく

 To catch one's foot on something and lose balance while walking or running.
 The obstacle causes an unintended forward motion that may or may not result in a fall.

-I tripped on a stone and almost fell.
+I tripped on a stone and fell.

 暗い廊下でつまずかないように気をつけてください。